sedusa/azalea-report/content/home.md

     <p>Did you know?
 The Ghanaian handshake, which we call <i>Fɛw</i>, is a unique three-part greeting that starts formal, transitions to casual, and ends with a finger snap - a small but distinctive part of our daily social fabric.
 And if someone tells you <i>Wo ho ye fɛ</i> (You're beautiful/handsome), respond with <i>Wo nso</i> (You too) to show proper Ghanaian courtesy!</p>

     <p><i>Me da wo ase!</i> (Thank you!)</p>
-  photos:
-    - image: /img/moultrie/grounds.jpeg
-      caption: "Expo grounds"
-    - image: /img/moultrie/cows.jpeg
-      caption: "Exhibit showcasing cows"
-    - image: /img/moultrie/mariya.jpeg
-      caption: "Dr. Mariya Tom"
-    - image: /img/moultrie/rose.jpeg
-      caption: "Dr. Silverio-Lopez presented on cardiovascular disease prevention"
-    - image: /img/moultrie/edusa.jpeg
-      caption: "Dr. Edusa presented on skin cancer"
-    - image: /img/moultrie/mariya-presenting.jpeg
-      caption: "Dr. Tom presenting on complications of Diabetes mellitus"
-  content2: >
-    <p>Participating in the Sunbelt Agricultural Exposition was an eye-opening experience.
-It highlighted the intricate connection between agriculture and healthcare, particularly in areas like skin cancer prevention for farmers.
-Events like these provide a unique opportunity to bridge the gap between these two vital sectors, ensuring that those who feed the world are also taking care of their health.</p>
 photosOfMonth:
   sectionTitle: "Through the Lens: Residency Highlights"
   subTitle: Capturing the Smiles, Milestones, and Unforgettable Moments